 Faculty/Projects

-For more details on any of the faculty members and their research, see the faculty pages listed on our department directory, https://physics.byu.edu/department/directory
+For more details on any of the faculty members and their research, see the faculty pages listed in our department directory: https://physics.byu.edu/department/directory.

 - Branton Campbell - Symmetry in Materials